mothmind/Stationeers-RealisticSaferAtmospherics/README.md

 ### Passive Pressure Regulators

-In reality, pressure regulators are mechanical devices that do not require power.
+In real life, pressure regulators are mechanical devices that do not require power.

 This mod changes pressure & backpressure regulators to always be considered "powered".
 You can still plug them into a data network to control them, in which case they will consume 5 watts.